mhenry07/aspire-repro/README.md

 Reported issue: [Visual Studio 17.12 Debugger corrupts System.IO.Pipelines data](https://developercommunity.visualstudio.com/t/Visual-Studio-1712-Debugger-corrupts-Sy/10789416)

-To reproduce the issue, run the AspireRepro.AppHost project in the Visual Studio debugger and watch the logs from AspireRepro.Worker.
+To reproduce the issue, run the AspireRepro.AppHost project and watch the logs from AspireRepro.Worker.

-Compare running with the debugger attached vs. detached.

-Note: Since filing the issue, I've been able to reproduce the issue in VS 17.11 and with the debugger detached.
+Note: Since filing the Visual Studio issue, I've been able to reproduce the issue in VS 17.11 and VS 17.12, with the debugger attached and detached, in .NET 8.0 and .NET 9.0.

 Here are some logs of when the data discrepancy occurred: